wpan9759/HSSRNet/README.md

 # HSSRNet
-This repository contains the code for the research paper "TPSNet: A Fast and Accurate Tailings Pond Segmentation Network via Integrating Image Classification and Semantic Segmentation Models from Large Scene Multi-Source Remote Sensing Images"
+This repository contains the code for the research paper "HSSRNet: A Self-Supervised Residual Learning Model for Alteration Mineral Identification Using Drill-Core Hyperspectral Data"
 ## Contact
 For questions or issues related to this repository, please open an issue on GitHub.